| Home > Minnesota Bankruptcy |

 2. complete a debtor education course from an approved Minnesota debtor education agency prior to receiving a bankruptcy discharge.

-To find Minnesota bankruptcy lawyers in your area, you may want to contact your local district bar association or the Minnesota State Bar Association:
+To find bankruptcy lawyers in your area, you may want to contact your local district bar association or the Minnesota State Bar Association:

 Minnesota State Bar Association